top of page

 Fynamore Primary School is an inclusive school that seeks to support and challenge all children to achieve their full potential (both academic and social/emotional) regardless of starting point or ability.
 We do this primarily through high quality differentiated teaching; although we recognise that, at different stages of their development, some children may benefit from additional academic or emotional/social support.
 Receiving additional support does not mean a child has Special Education Needs or will be placed on the SEN (SEND) register.

-• Some of our children have accessed Alternative Provision off-site to support their specific needs, and some has bene delivered on site.
+• Some of our children have accessed Alternative Provision off-site to support their specific needs, and some has been delivered on site.

 • Both Reception and KS1 classes have full time teaching assistant support.
 All other classes have teaching assistant support in the morning, which is some cases is named pupil support.